Sagor1020/Advanced-Jquery-plugins-Name/README.md

 21.How to use Owl Carousel 2 with problem fix 23.Animate Headline Uses
-24.How To Make Transparent Menu With Full Screen Slider 25.Isotope Filtering With Masonry - Part 2 26.Instagram feed into html template
+24.How To Make Transparent Menu With Full Screen Slider 25.Isotope Filtering With Masonry
+26.Instagram feed into html template
 27.Magnific Popup jQuery Plugin Uses in HTML Template 28.ounter-Up jQuery Plugin Uses in HTML Template
 -------------------------------------------------------------------------
-29.To Use Google Map With Different Color - Bangla Tutorial.
+29.To Use Google Map With Different Color
-30.ax Contact Form Bangla Tutorial
+30.ax Contact Form
-31.w To Use Mailchimp With Ajax - Bangla Tutorial
+31.w To Use Mailchimp With Ajax